 - Are you aware of any foot problems?

-You may also want to take your old running shoes with you to the store.
+You may also want to take your old running shoes with when you go to your local store.

 The store assistant can sometimes tell from your shoes how you run (e.g. one side of the shoe may be more worn than the other).

-When investing in a pair of running shoes, make sure you buy them at the right time.
+Make sure you buy your running shoes at the right time.

-You do not want to be running in a brand new pair of running shoes on race day, so ensure you have enough time to run in them and get used to them before race day.
+You do not want to be running in a brand new pair of running shoes on race day.

-Related: How to choose the best running shoes for beginners
+Related: How to find the right running shoes for beginners

 Your running gear will change depending on the environment you’re running in: